CP1401/Practicals/prac_07/README.md

 # Debugging
 Debugging is the process of finding and fixing problems in code (yours or someone else's), and is an important skill to develop.
+**IMPORTANT:** Debugging is not refactoring, or improving working code.
+We are not looking for things like formatting issues or unclear variable naming.
+We don't want nicer code, we want working code.
+The problems with the provided code are **bugs**.
+A poor variable name is not good, but it's not a bug.
+Don't look for ways to improve the code... look for what's actually wrong with it... why it does not work properly.

-Like our fun logic exercises, it's not just about quickly finding the answer, but about learning to systematically figure it out.
+Like our logic exercises, it's not just about quickly finding the answer, but about learning to systematically figure it out.
-It's great if you spot/fix an issue straight away, but what if you know there's a problem but can't see it immediately?
+It's great if you spot/fix an issue straight away, but what if you know there's a problem and you can't see it immediately?
-You need to develop attention to detail as well as be able to use debugging tools to help you.
+You need to develop attention to detail and be able to use debugging tools to help you.

 In the "Functions 2" lecture, we introduced the PyCharm debugger.
 (Again, if you haven't watched that lecture, *please* stop now and go back to the lecture!)

-Let's use the debugger now to try and systematically figure out what's wrong with the following programs.
-In all cases, read the code and try and understand it, then practise using the debugger as instructed to "step through" the program.

 Note: PyCharm does wonderful "on the fly" debugging by highlighting problems or potential issues in your code.
 Get used to spotting the red/green/grey underlines and other warnings and potentially correcting the issues PyCharm tells you about.